pokhrelapar/pokhrelapar.github.io/_pages/about.md

 I'm currently doing research at the Perception, Robotic Intelligence and Machine Learning Lab (PRIMaL Lab) with Dr. [Diego Patino](https://dipaco.github.io/).

 My research focuses on Diffusion Models, Point Clouds, and Machine Learning, with an emphasis on developing methods for high-quality scene understanding and photorealistic novel view synthesis.
-I am also deeply invesed in Neural Rendering, especially [NeRF](https://www.matthewtancik.com/nerf) and [3-D Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).
+I am also deeply invetsed in Neural Rendering, especially [NeRF](https://www.matthewtancik.com/nerf) and [3-D Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).
 These technologies are redefining how we reperesnt and render 3-D environments.

 In my spare time, I enjoy spending time with Zeno (my 3-year old Golden Retriever), reading, watching anime, and hiking!